Azure/karpenter-provider-azure/docs/workshops/1_aks_cluster_creation_and_install_karpenter.md

 ls
 ```

-Should see the file within the output:
+You should see the file within the output:

 ```
 bin  configure-values.sh  karpenter-values-template.yaml  karpenter-values.yaml